hongshuochen/2021Fall-EE538-HW3/README.md

 - For submission, please push your answers to Github before the deadline.
 - Deadline: Tuesday, October 5th, at 11:59 PM (PDT)
 - Total: 120 points.
 100 points is considered full credit.
+- No late acceptance will be accepted for this assignment since the solutions will be provided right after the deadline.

 ## Question 1 (10 Points.
 Easy)